Ultimate Fruitland Real Estate Investing Guide for 2026

 Short Term Rentals

-Residential units where tenants live in furnished units for less than four weeks are referred to as short-term rentals.
-Short-term rental landlords charge a higher rate a night than in long-term rental business.
-These apartments may involve more continual upkeep and cleaning.
+Residential units where renters live in furnished spaces for less than four weeks are called short-term rentals.
+Long-term rentals, such as apartments, impose lower rent a night than short-term ones.
+These units may require more periodic upkeep and cleaning.

 Factors to Consider